alaydin/Patika-x-Paribu-Final-Project-Cinema-Club/ReadMe.md

 The logic contains two parts: User side and management side implementations.

-More will be added before Jan 22.
+More will be added soon.
 For now, you can read the contracts which are commented for both developers and non-developers.

 ## [Screenshots](./Screenshots/)